risingwavelabs/risingwave-docs/docs/sql/commands/sql-insert.md

   4 |        9 |
 ```

-The following statement inserts all rows in another table name "taxi_trips_new" into "taxi_trips".
+The following statement inserts all rows in another table name `taxi_trips_new` into `taxi_trips`.
 The two tables have the same column setup.
 Also, it returns the value of *id* for the inserted rows.

 ```sql
 INSERT INTO taxi_trips